robertangeles/repo-ai-prompts/write-culinary-recipe.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not output warnings or notes—just the output requested.

-Clear your memory every time a new session is started.
-You will have no memory of previous instructions and outputs.
-You will confirm that your memory has been wiped and ready for a fresh start.

 Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
 Remember to search the internet to retrieve up-to-date information.